A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

 Another potential approach would be to improve the spanners and the spanner modification technique of Rao and Smith to get a graph that contains a $(1+\eps)$-approximate tour, while having only $\Oh(1/\eps)$ crossings on each side of each square.
-Such an improvement seems difficult to accomplish as even with Euclidean Spanners~\cite{truly-optimal-spanners} of optimal lightness or the more general \emph{Euclidean Steiner Spanners}~\cite{steiner-spanners}.
-Le and Solomon~\cite{truly-optimal-spanners} gave a lower bound of $\tilde\Omega(1/\eps)$ on the lightness of Euclidean Steiner Spanners in $d=2$.
-Even with that optimal spanner, the patching method of Rao and Smith yields a guarantee of only $\Ot(1/\eps^2)$ crossings per square and it is not clear if one can even get $\Oh(1/\eps^{1.99})$ potential crossings per square.
+Such an improvement seems difficult to accomplish as even with Euclidean spanners~\cite{truly-optimal-spanners} of optimal lightness or the more general \emph{Euclidean Steiner spanners}~\cite{steiner-spanners}, one cannot get the required guarantee.
+Le and Solomon~\cite{truly-optimal-spanners} gave a lower bound of $\tilde\Omega(1/\eps)$ on the lightness of Euclidean Steiner Spanners in $d=2$, which was matched very recently by Bhore and T\'oth~\cite{steiner-spanner-scg21}.
+Even with that optimal Steiner spanner, the patching method of Rao and Smith yields a guarantee of only $\Ot(1/\eps^2)$ crossings per square and it is not clear if one can even get $\Oh(1/\eps^{1.99})$ potential crossings per square.